immacula8/airbnb-clone-project/README.md

 - **Security Engineer**
   Implements and monitors security measures, including API protection, authentication, and data encryption, to keep the system safe from vulnerabilities.

+  ## Technology Stack

+The Airbnb Clone project leverages modern technologies to build a scalable and secure booking platform.
+Each tool plays a specific role in the system’s architecture:

+- **Django**
+  A high-level Python web framework used to build the core application logic, handle user authentication, and provide a robust backend for APIs.

+- **PostgreSQL**
+  A powerful relational database used to store and manage application data such as users, bookings, and property listings, with strong support for scalability and reliability.

+- **GraphQL**
+  An API query language that allows clients to request exactly the data they need, improving efficiency compared to traditional REST APIs.

+- **Git & GitHub**
+  Version control and collaboration tools that enable team members to track changes, manage branches, and work together seamlessly.

+- **Docker**
+  Provides containerization to ensure the application runs consistently across different environments, simplifying deployment and scaling.

+- **CI/CD Pipelines**
+  Automates testing, building, and deployment processes, ensuring that new updates are delivered quickly and reliably.

+- **Nginx**
+  A web server and reverse proxy used to handle incoming requests, improve performance, and enhance security.